MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

   > Choosing a dynamic IP address might assign a different IP address when the MCC restarts.
   > <br>A static IP address is recommended so you do not have to change this value in your management solution when MCC restarts.

-6. Choose where you would like to download, install, and store the virtual hard disk for EFLOW.
-You will also be asked how much memory, storage, and cores you would like to allocate for the VM.
+6. Choose where you would like to download, install, and store the virtual hard disk for EFLOW. you'll also be asked how much memory, storage, and cores you would like to allocate for the VM.
 In this example, we chose the default values for all prompts.

 7. Follow the Azure Device Login link and sign into the Azure Portal.